mmerlijn/blade-components/README.md

 All components use tailwind 2

 ## AplineJs
-For some components alpineJs is needed
+For some components alpineJs is needed, the install option will automatically install this node package
-Add to resources/js/app.js
-require('alpinejs');
+###### Required for:
 - flash

 ### Theme option